octopus-sensing/octopus-sensing/docs/tutorial.rst

     1. Record data from various sources synchronously.
     2. Being synchronized with other software like Matlab and unity.
-    3. Use various kinds of stimuli in octopus-sensing.
+    3. Running the scenario and creating triggers in another application and recording data synchronously using Octopus Sensing
-    4. Providing some utilities for designing experiments.
+    4. Use various kinds of stimuli in octopus-sensing.
-    5. Monitor and data in real-time.
+    5. Providing some utilities for designing experiments.
-    6. Preprocess and visualize data offline.
+    6. Monitor and data in real-time.
-    7. How to add new devices to Octopus Sensing
+    7. Preprocess and visualize data offline.

 **Prerequisites**